wduraes/Workshops/Embedded Development IoT/Relay Board/readme.md

 # ESP8266 Relay Board

 This sample is based on the ESP8266 Relay board which comes with the ESP8266 and a 10A relay.

-More detaisl about this module can be found [here](https://ucexperiment.wordpress.com/2016/12/18/yunshan-esp8266-250v-15a-acdc-network-wifi-relay-module/).
+More details about this module can be found [here](https://ucexperiment.wordpress.com/2016/12/18/yunshan-esp8266-250v-15a-acdc-network-wifi-relay-module/).

 The picture below shows the ESP8266 relay module: